ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Building_an_Extensible_UI.md

 [LESS](http://lesscss.org) and [SASS](http://sass-lang.com) have similar design goals --- they even look pretty similar.
 For our purposed SASS is a better fit because of the way variables work.
 In LESS variables are scoped by context; to extend a LESS project you have to override the file where the variables are declared.
-In SASS variables have the `!default` option which allows them to be overridden from _outside_ their context.
+In SASS variables have the `!default` option which allows them to be set from _outside_ their context.
 This is great because it is a simpler way to override just the properties you need to.

-The [official twitter bootstrap](https://github.com/twbs/bootstrap) project uses LESS but there are still options.

-### Which SASS Implementation?
-Since LESS can be converted to SASS without too much pageantry there are several SASS ports of twitter bootstrap.
-Of the actively-maintained projects Thomas McDonald's [bootstrap-sass](https://github.com/thomas-mcdonald/bootstrap-sass) appears to be the most popular.
-It is also nicely structured to take advantage of the Rails Asset Pipeline.
-As twitter bootstrap v3 has not been finalized we will be tracking the [bootstrap 3 branch](https://github.com/thomas-mcdonald/bootstrap-sass/tree/3) of this gem.

 ## Using the Asset Pipeline
 The Rails [Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) is really helpful.